MatzJB/MosaicRenderer/README.md

 ffmpeg.exe -i "movie_filename.avi" -r 0.2 -f image2 image%03d.jpeg`
 `

+If the source video contains black borders you can crop the video using

+`-vf "crop=1280:520:0:100"`

-The generated images can then be used by the renderer.
+The generated images can then be used by the renderer (see constants.m).

+Viewer
+---
+I have written an efficient mosaic viewer in Javascript/ThreeJS that takes the generated json files and allows the viewer to zoom in and out of the mosaic image.

 Examples
 ---